Crsarmv7l/My-TTGO-Watch/README.md

 Fork of Sharandac's firmware.

--BLE weather widget working with Weather Notification (src icons may need some tweaks).
+-BLE weather widget working with Weather Notification (src icons still may need some tweaks, I am fixing them as I see them).
 Mitigated a previous issue of multiple weather reports stacking up and changing the widget to a previous weather state.
 Weather message will display, upon close, or screen timeout, it is deleted.
 Weather widget persists.
 -Beacon spam implemented.
 -Deauth implemented